open-education-hub/operating-systems/content/chapters/app-interact/lab/content/so-cloud.md

 Here we can further run customization commands, like the ones in the `ubuntu_22_04_vm_prepare` function, or any other things that we want.

-When we're done, we run the `halt` command.
+When we're done, we run the `halt` command:

 ```console
 root@ubuntu:~# halt